 Where to buy?

-I looked around online and Swiss ones were the easiest to find.
+When I looked around, the heavy Swiss ones were the easiest to find.
 I found some going for as little as $10.

 Military ponchos are some of the most durable ponchos that you can buy.